Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Low lying eigenvalues and their extremes: a heuristic outlook

-Upon rescaling $y=NY$, one could naively jump to the conclusion that $\int_0^{\infty} y\, \tilde \rho^{(\Im)} (y) \, dy\,=\gamma$.
+Upon rescaling $y=NY$, one could naively jump to the conclusion that $\int_0^{\infty} y\, \widetilde \rho^{(\im)} (y) \, dy\,=\gamma$.
 However, by making use of \eqref{rhotilde} and integral 6.623(3) in \cite{GR2007}, one actually finds that

 Thus, if $\gamma<1$ then the imaginary parts of low lying eigenvalues indeed add up to $\gamma$, in full agreement with the sum rule \eqref{meansumrule}, whereas if $\gamma >1$ they add up only to $\frac{1}{\gamma}<\gamma$.
-The sum rule deficit $\gamma - \frac{1}{\gamma}$ is exactly the imaginary part of the outlier, and suggests that the rescaled limiting density of low lying eigenvalues, $ \tilde \rho^{(\Im)} (y)$, precisely misses the delta-functional mass $\frac{1}{N}\, \delta\!\left(y- \left(\gamma - \frac{1}{\gamma}\right)\right)$.
+The sum rule deficit $\gamma - \frac{1}{\gamma}$ is exactly the imaginary part of the outlier, and suggests that the rescaled limiting density of low lying eigenvalues, $ \widetilde \rho^{(\im)} (y)$, precisely misses the delta-functional mass $\frac{1}{N}\, \delta \left(y- \left(\gamma - \frac{1}{\gamma}\right)\right)$.

-As another example, consider the asymptotic form of $\tilde \rho^{(\Im)} (y)$ when $y\gg 1$.
+As another example, consider the asymptotic form of $\widetilde \rho^{(\im)} (y)$ when $y\gg 1$.
 It is markedly different depending on whether $\gamma=1$ or not.
 In the later case, using in \eqref{rhotilde} the asymptotic expansion for the modified Bessel function of large argument, $I_p(x) \sim \frac{e^x}{\sqrt{2\pi x}} (1-\frac{4p^2-1}{8x}+\ldots ) $ one finds an exponential decay, whilst in the former case the decay is algebraic:

-To put equations \eqref{101} -- \eqref{rhotildetail1} in the context of extreme heights of low lying eigenvalues and to facilitate discussion of the emerging eigenvalue outlier, it is instructive to return to the unscaled imaginary part $Y$ and take a closer look at the expected number of the eigenvalues of $J$ exceeding the level $\im z= Y$ in the limit of large matrix dimensions $N\to\infty$.
+It is instructive to return to the unscaled imaginary part $Y$ and take a closer look at the expected number of the eigenvalues of $J$ exceeding the level $\im z= Y$ in the limit $N\to\infty$.
 It is evident from \eqref{101} that

 provided $NY=O(1)$.
-Applying this asymptotic relation for large values of $NY$ allows one to get insights, even if only heuristically, about the characteristic scale of the highest placed among the low lying eigenvalues.
+Extending this asymptotic relation to large values of $NY$ allows one to get insights, even if only heuristically, about the characteristic scale of the highest placed among the low lying eigenvalues.
 Along these lines, we define the \emph{characteristic scale of the height of typical extreme eigenvalues} as such level $Y_{e}$ that the expected number of eigenvalues with imaginary part exceeding $Y_{e}$ is of order of unity: